CybercellVIIT/VishwaCTF-22-Writeups/Forensics/Keep the flag high/readme.md

 # Keep the flag high

-Author : Tejas
+Author : Tejas <a href = "https://github.com/tejasware",<a>Tejas Ware</a>

-Title : Epistemus
+Title : Keep the flag high

 Category : Forensics